riebeekn/experiments-in-meteor-blog/_drafts/package-based-architecture.md

 OK, so all we're doing here is laying out the components we want on our main index page.
 What's up with that `render` function?
 Well we want to only render components that exist so we'll create a helper to handle the rendering of our optional components.

-We'll throw this into our core package.
+We'll throw this into our core package as it's something that could be useful outside of the customers functionality.
+For instance if we enhanced our application to include orders, we might want access to the helper in the orders packages, and these packages might not reference `customertracker:customer`.

 #####Terminal
 {% highlight Bash %}